yaznzee/Reddit-Megathread-Watcher/README.md

 Watch new comments in any Reddit megathread (or regular submission) from your terminal.

-This project was built as a workaround for situations where Reddit's UI does not make it easy to reliably follow the newest megathread comments.
+I built this as a workaround for situations where sorting by most recent is disabled for whatever reason.
+I originally used it to catch and claim an unused Sora AI early-access code in a megathread where sorting by newest wasn’t available when Sora first launched.

 ## Features